Helping to oversee your Pierce County Library System.

 The Board of Trustees of the Pierce County Library System has significant policy and fiduciary responsibility.
 Library boards have two kinds of duties:

-- Legal powers invested by Washington law
+- Legal powers vested by Washington law.

 - Broader responsibilities not set by law but required for the efficient management of the library.

 Regular informational packets and background materials for Board meetings are distributed prior to meetings and are available for public review.
 Meetings are open to the public and public comment is welcomed.
 Information on the members, meeting schedule, agenda and minutes are found below or by contacting the Executive Director’s office at 253-548-3420.

 Library Board members serve five-year terms and are appointed by the Pierce County Executive.
 Board members are volunteer citizens who represent different regions of the library service area.

 Jamilyn Penn, EdD, a Steilacoom resident, has extensive K-12 and higher education experience.
 Currently, Penn is the interim Vice President of Student Services with Highline College; Trustee Penn is one of Highline College’s four vice presidents.
 Penn was the Director of Transfer Education at the State Board for Community and Technical Colleges, and prior to that position held posts as a Dean of Instruction at Clover Park Technical College and Lake Washington Institute of Technology.
 Trustee Penn holds a doctorate in Higher Education Leadership from Northeastern University.